ale-bena/Face-Blurring-Unet-Thesis/README.md

 In specific the architecture od the model in analysis is a 3 layer encoder and 3 layer decoder architecture wirh the following filters: 32-64-128 for encoder, and opposite for the decoder.
 The bottleneck(deppest point of the network) has 256 filters.
 (To provide more generalization batch normalization has been added to each layer an also a dropout has been added to the deepest layer of the encoder(0,05) and to the bottleneck(0,2).)

-The resultin models are of two types: teacher and student, since to try reducing the size even more, knowledge distillation was applied.
+The resulting models are of two types: teacher and student, since to try reducing the size even more, knowledge distillation was applied.
 Both of the models have 3 layers as said before, the different stand in the size of the filters, which is hald in the smaller model.
 ```
 Teacher model:
 ┏━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┓